What Is Jerusalem Day and Its Prophetic Significance?

 Egypt, even days before the war started, began to make mistakes…

-- They changed their decoder, allowing the coded warning message from Jordan to be unreadable because the person receiving the message had wrong decoding code.
+• They changed their decoder, causing the coded warning message from Jordan to be unreadable because the person receiving the message had the wrong decoding code.

 Each error Egypt made was an obvious result of God’s hand.
 Both Syria and Jordan quickly attacked Israel in response to Israel’s preemptive strike.
 Still, by the afternoon, hundreds of their airplanes were destroyed, while Israel had lost only a limited number of their own.